RNA and Protein Synthesis

 Equipment and Techniques

-RNA and protein synthesis experiments involve the use of specialized equipment and techniques, such as:
+RNA and protein synthesis experiments utilize specialized equipment and techniques, including:

 - Polymerase Chain Reaction (PCR): A technique used to amplify specific DNA sequences.